-Todd is a 54 year old performing arts professional from the Baltimore/Washington area.
+Todd is a 55 year old performing arts professional from the Baltimore/Washington area.
 He works for a liberal arts college and freelances as a lighting and sound designer up and down the east coast and beyond.
 He and his wife hike frequently in the Mid-Atlantic region and get to other parts of the country as often as possible for more of the same.
-They recently hiked the Four Pass Loop in the Maroon Bells Snowmass Wilderness.
+They recently hiked in Big Bend National Park in southern Texas.

 Todd and Lisa would like to acknowledge and pay respect to the traditional custodians of the lands on which we tread.
 We encourage others to take action to support indigenous communities.

 For more information on indigenous communities, visit the Association of Tribal Archives, Libraries, and Museums at https://www.atalm.org/